skienzmatishun/rippreport/content/p/eyes-on-you-👀/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: State Representative Matt Simpson used his political delegation to route hundreds of thousands of taxpayer dollars into his ally’s personal real estate holdings.
+  Investigative records show how the newly appointed ethics chairman approved suspect lease deals while blatantly refusing to seek official ethics oversight.
+See what happens when the public turns their EYES ON YOU 👀.
 ---
 Let’s top off 2022 by the most audacious local political corruption this year.
 I say audacious however it could be an example of the mental capacity of our elected officials.
 You would think that Sunday’s Sermon would be hard to beat: